sdelae/sdelae/README.md

     <div class="section">
         <h2 class="section-title">Interests</h2>
         <p class="section-content">
-            <strong>I enjoy cybersecurity, programming, and being able to analyze problems with a more technical mindset.
+            <p>I enjoy cybersecurity, programming, and being able to analyze problems with a more technical mindset.
 In my free time you can either find me doing a Lego, a puzzle, or at the movie theater.
         </p>
     </div>
     <!-- Additional sections such as Skills, Work Experience, Certifications, or Publications can be added here -->